ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-mesh-deployment.md

 2. From the **Home** menu, select the **HCX** option.
 3. Under **Infrastructure**, **InterConnect**, click **Add Site Pairing**.
    1. Set the Site URL to the HCX Cloud Manager URL, for example, `https://x.x.x.x.x`.
-   2. Set the username and password to the HCX Manager Admin Details: admin / password.
+   2. Set the username and password to the HCX Manager Admin Details: `admin / password`.

       The previous details can be obtained from the {{site.data.keyword.vmwaresolutions_full}} console, under **Services**, **HCX** for the VMware vCenter Server® instance.